 Need a heavy duty trailer?
 Try this beefed up, 6000 lb. or 7000 lb. capacity, version — 6×10 Utility Trailer Plans.
 The design is tough, and the plans include many options to customize for specific needs.
-Maximize the usefulness or your unique trailer, and build it to perform, build it to last.
+Maximize the usefulness or your unique heavy duty trailer, build it to your needs, and build it to last.

 - Fully Engineered Heavy Duty Trailer Design.

 - Single axle, leaf spring design.

 - 6′ x 10′ full use bed size.
 (A little larger than 6 ft wide and a little longer than 10 ft length for full useable 6′ x 10′ deck space.)